daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 To visualize matches, we hacked together a user interface with directions on how to run it outlined in the repo's [readme].
 A screenshot of Theodore Heath's matches, ranked from left-to-right, follows.
-The presence of an asterisk by the name of a match indicates bidirectional connection or compatibility while the others are unidirectional matches with one directed edge pointing from Theodore to the candidate.
+The presence of an asterisk by the name of a match indicates a bidirectional connection (compatibility) while the others are unidirectional matches with one directed edge pointing from Theodore to the candidate match.

 ![screenshot]

 The most compatible match recommended for Theodore Heath is Olivia Windsor.
-Theodore and Olivia being marked as a compatible match means that Theodore's **partner preference summary** is semantically similar to Olivia's **profile summary** and that Olivia's **partner preference summary** is semantically similar to Theodore's **profile summary** within the embedding geometry.
+Theodore and Olivia being marked as a compatible match means that Theodore's **partner preferences summary** is semantically similar to Olivia's **profile summary** and that Olivia's **partner preferences summary** is semantically similar to Theodore's **profile summary** within the embedding geometry.
 In other words, Theodore is looking for someone like Olivia and Olivia is looking for someone like Theodore based on the information available to us.
-We can inspect Theodore and Olivia's profile and partner preference summaries to qualitatively evaluate the match.
-Recall that our matching algorithm can be thought of as a soft fuzzy matcher with a hard filter on preferred sexuality and gender.
+We can inspect Theodore and Olivia's profile and partner preferences summaries to qualitatively evaluate the match.
+Our matching algorithm can be thought of as a soft matcher with a hard filter on preferred sexuality and gender.

 **Theodore's Profile Summary**